AmiiJrS/SelfBot/README.md

 ## Disclaimer
 ```
-I just want to make a bot that suits for me^^# SelfBot
+I just want to make a bot that suits for me^^